Retraction methods and fixed point free maps with null minimal displacements on unit balls: Introduction

 \subsection{Acknowledgments}

 A significant part of this work was presented at the Brazilian Workshop in Banach Spaces, Butant\~a Edition, USP - S\~ao Paulo, December 05-10, 2022.
 The first author is grateful to C. Brech and V. Ferenczi by the opportunity and support.
-The authors wish to thank Professor R. Medina for helpful comments.
-The final version of this work was done when the second author as visiting the Department of Mathematics of the UFC, during July 10--15, 2023.
+The authors wish to thank R. Medina for helpful comments.
+The first version of this work was done when the second author was visiting the Department of Mathematics of the UFC, during July 10--15, 2023.
 He thanks Professor Ernani Ribeiro for the support and attention.
+The authors are grateful to the anonymous referee for the careful reading and helpful comments that helped us not only to improve the presentation, but also to correct some inaccuracies in the previous version of this manuscript.